ceramic-sf/quick-boi-source/bolq.md

 Animals have inbuilt libraries of actions that can be combined to form new actions.
 This is a slow and limited process.
 ```

 An ape can copy another ape with a better way to crack a nut.
 This is an example of behaviour passing.
 This is not conjecture and refutation.
 There is a repertoire or library of behaviours that can be combined in new ways not previously seen in a group.
 This requires lengthy watching and attempting and is an inefficient process.
 Humans do something completely different, we seek the meaning of what is being done, not the specific movements or sounds.
-So we might wach a lecture and remember the concept but not a single exact sentence from it.
+So we might watch a lecture and remember the concept but not a single exact sentence from it.

 *Animals can use recombination of basic inherited behaviours to mimic or produce previously unseen behaviour.
 A process different from humans in that it doesn't involve creativity.*